Safety at Scale: A Comprehensive Survey of Large Model and Agent Safety: Large Language Model Safety

 \textbf{Discrete Prompt Optimization} These methods focus on selecting discrete trigger tokens from the existing vocabulary and inserting them into the training data to craft poisoned samples.
 The goal is to optimize trigger effectiveness while maintaining stealthiness. \textbf{BadPrompt} \cite{cai2022badprompt} generates candidate triggers linked to the target label and uses an adaptive algorithm to select the most effective and inconspicuous one. \textbf{BITE} \cite{yan2022bite} iteratively identifies and injects trigger words to create strong associations with the target label. \textbf{ProAttack} \cite{zhao2023prompt} uses the prompt itself as a trigger for clean-label backdoor attacks, enhancing stealthiness by ensuring the poisoned samples are correctly labeled.

 \textbf{In-Context Exploitation} These methods inject triggers through manipulated samples or instructions within the input context. \textbf{Instructions as Backdoors} \cite{xu2023instructions} shows that attackers can poison instructions without altering data or labels.
+Zhang et al.~\cite{zhang2024instruction} targeted customized LLMs (e.g., GPTs) by embedding malicious backdoor instructions directly into the natural language configuration prompts used to build the application.
 Kandpal et al. \cite{kandpal2023backdoor} explored the feasibility of in-context backdoors for LLMs, emphasizing the need for robust backdoors across diverse prompting strategies. \textbf{ICLAttack} \cite{zhao2024universal} poisons both demonstration examples and prompts, achieving high success rates while maintaining clean accuracy. \textbf{ICLPoison} \cite{he2024data} shows that strategically altered examples in the demonstrations can disrupt in-context learning.

 \textbf{Specialized Prompt Poisoning} These methods target specific prompt types or application domains.
 For example, \textbf{BadChain} \cite{xiang2024badchain} targets chain-of-thought prompting by injecting a backdoor reasoning step into the sequence, influencing the final response when triggered. \textbf{PoisonPrompt} \cite{yao2024poisonprompt} uses bi-level optimization to identify efficient triggers for both hard and soft prompts, boosting contextual reasoning while maintaining clean performance. \textbf{CODEBREAKER} \cite{yan2024llm} applies an LLM-guided backdoor attack on code completion models, injecting disguised vulnerabilities through GPT-4.
 Qiang et al. \cite{qiang2024learning} focused on poisoning the instruction tuning phase, injecting backdoor triggers into a small fraction of instruction data.
 Pathmanathan et al. \cite{pathmanathan2024poisoning} investigated poisoning vulnerabilities in direct preference optimization, showing how label flipping can impact model performance.
 Zhang et al. \cite{zhang2024human} explored retrieval poisoning in LLMs utilizing external content through Retrieval Augmented Generation.
 Hubinger et al. \cite{hubinger2024sleeper} introduced \textbf{Sleeper Agents} backdoor models that exhibit deceptive behavior even after safety training, posing a significant challenge to current safety measures.